Gloucester sea serpent: In popular culture

-The creature has become a symbol of the town of Gloucester, with local businesses and organizations using its image in their logos and promotional materials..
+Although the Gloucester sea serpent features in public imagery in the area, according to New England Legends host Jeff Belanger, local businesses have reportedly not extensively capitalized on the legend.
+During an interview conducted by journalist Arun Rath, Belanger noted that in contrast to the legend of Champ in Lake Champlain, he has "never seen Gloucester trying to cash [in] on it".

 Charleston playwright William Crafts lampooned the reports of the serpent in his play The sea serpent; or, Gloucester hoax: A dramatic jeu d'esprit, in three acts, published in 1819.